-M.Phil.
-(Centre for Studies in Social Sciences, Kolkata);
+M.Phil., Social and Political Theory (Centre for Studies in Social Sciences, Kolkata);

-As a feminist lawyer, researcher and activist Debolina has had a long-standing relationship with the sex workers’ movement in India.
+As a feminist, researcher and activist Debolina has had a long-standing relationship with the sex workers’ movement in India.
 She has worked as a sexual rights advocate both nationally and internationally, including at the UN Human Rights Council in Geneva.
 Prior to starting her doctoral work she was advocacy and research officer at CREA, New Delhi.
 Her writings have appeared in the Australian Feminist Law Journal, Childhood, Feminist Studies, Routledge Handbook on the Politics of Global Health, Palgrave Handbook of Gender and Development, among others.
 Her co-directed documentary film We Are Foot Soldiers, on the collectivization of children of sex workers in Sonagachi, Kolkata, received the 3rd prize at Jeevika: Asia Livelihood Documentary Competition in 2012.